nuraci/Goat-IDE/README.md

 * Includes the capability to connect with the real hardware (through the serial or the USB port) obtaining the console of the Target inside it.
 * It's able to run the .py file on the Hardware (using the raw REPL interface).
 * It's able to send the .lua/.lc file on the Hardware (using the XMODEM protocol).
-* Supports some terminal commands (standard ansi/vt100), so it's able to play games like "hanoi" or "hungman" (using the TERM capability).
+* Supports some terminal commands (standard ansi/vt100), so it's able to play games like "hanoi" or "hungman".
 * Supports the FLASH (on the target) programming through the DFU/Arduino boot loader.
 * Supports easily the "libusb" through Lua scripts (experimental).
 * It's easily extensible through Lua scripts.